wlcat12/turbofedora/README.md

 * All Distros in a world, trust me

 ### I have /home, /var, /tmp, /lib, /usr/X11R6... on different partitions!
-Turboarch basically just doesn't care about your partition scheme.
+Turbofedora basically just doesn't care about your partition scheme.
 All mountpoints will be transferred to the new system.

 ### LVM & LUKS
 It is supported, but if LVM or HRUKS is detected, turbofedora will use SRACUT to generate initramfs.
 Uhh, always i think?  dracut used by default in